HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/customIdp.md

 ---

 **Note**: Check carefully which systems you trust to provide identity.
-They hold the key to data accesss
+They hold the key to data access.

 ---